Rugby: Blues move back into Super Rugby Aotearoa title contention with victory over the Chiefs

 It was all the Blues initially as they settled into an early rhythm.
 Matt Duffie struck first from a slick set piece scrum move, the fullback hitting a short ball from Rieko Ioane and sprinting away to open the scoring.

-Barrett took the ball flat to the line and threatened on occasions with jinking runs but not often enough.
+Barrett took the ball flat to the line and threatened on occasions with jinking runs.

 Patrick Tuipulotu gave his men a 14-0 lead in as many minutes when he crashed over and, at that stage, it seemed the locals could run away with the match.